eawlot3000/uniqle_image/README.md

 * support user-specific multi-threads now!
 * make sure `main.py` works but slow
 * create a duplicated folder to store your wasted so that you can review it and move on
+* any errors handling and also performance display

 # Performance